s1l1c0np1r4t3/Hacktoria-CTF-WriteUps/Easy/IntergalacticWarfare.md

 <img width="500" src="https://user-images.githubusercontent.com/56886006/205999006-936baa25-3db6-4180-846c-7a8096515b54.png">

 I am now looking for a true desert type area that is within helicopter flight distance.
-Helicopters have ageneral flight radius of 250 to 400 miles on a single tank.
+Helicopters have a general flight radius of 250 to 400 miles on a single tank.
 There are, however, better-equipped helicopters, such as certain military helicopters, that can reach up to 1200 miles.
 So I decided to start with at least the desert climates closest to the crash site.

 <img width="500" src="https://user-images.githubusercontent.com/56886006/205999091-bca9156d-6b51-4a9e-bcec-b1ab05a565d6.png">